 - Preheat oven to 350 degrees Fahrenheit.
 Grease a 9x5 loaf pan and set aside.

-- In a large mixing bowl, combine the flour, baking soda, and salt.
+- In a large mixing bowl, combine the flour, baking soda, cream of tartar, and salt.
 Set aside.

 - In another large mixing bowl, beat together the buttermilk and peanut butter with a hand mixer.
 Once smooth, add the sugar and eggs, beating until incorporated.